Buying a House as a Veteran

 How to Apply for a VA Loan

-You can apply for your VA loan through any private lending facility.
+If you plan on buying a home as veteran, you can apply for your VA loan through any private lending facility.
 So, any mortgage company, bank, or credit union that offers VA loan services.
 The process is pretty similar to applying for a conventional home loan.
 Your lender will want to see proof of current employment, income and other financial information.

 One thing you’ll need is a VA Certificate of Eligibility.
 The certificate of eligibility is a document from the Department of Veterans Affairs that demonstrates that you meet the service requirements for a VA loan.
 You can apply for the certificate via the VA, or ask a VA mortgage lender to help you obtain it.

 Documents You Might Need for VA Loan Preapproval: